JuliaSokolova/2017_French_Presidential_election_tweets_analysis-/README.md

 ## Objective

-The objective of this case study was to analyzie twitter discussions happening in France in time before the election to compare popularity of both candiates, and to point media influencers.
+The objective of this case study was to analyzie twitter discussions happening in France in time before the election to compare popularity of both candidates, and to point media influencers.

 <br>